Job Opportunities

 Requirements

-• Bachelor of Science degree or higher in hydrology, earth sciences, environmental science, urban planning, or a related field.
+• Bachelor of Science degree or higher in hydrology, earth sciences, environmental science, environmental planning, or a related field.

 • Must hold QSD and QSP certifications.